enometh/lw-manual/README.md

   <small><i>Note </i> Earlier versions of `dump-lw-manual` used
   `html-parse` and manipulated the sexp DOM.  lQuery seems to be cleaner to express the extraction.
-Upstream lQuery may need to be fixed to make work with LispWorks and the parser may run out of memory on the LispWorks Personal Edition.</small>
+Upstream lQuery may need to be fixed to make it work with LispWorks and the parser may run out of memory on the LispWorks Personal Edition.</small>

 ### See also